 Contact [email protected] to explore your options.

-What if I have changes I need to make after the story is published?
+What if I need to make changes after the story is published?

 If you need to make a change to your story after it’s published, please let us know within 24 hours of your story being published.
 Contact [email protected] and we’ll assist you!